yenbuilds/my-operating-principles/yenbuilds-inspirational-great-levelling.md

 ## 2. The Rise of the Conceptual Thinker

 On the other side of the cognitive spectrum is the **conceptual thinker**.
-These students often possess high fluid reasoning, deep pattern recognition, and intuitive synthesis — but may have lower processing speed or weaker working memory.
+These students often prefer conceptual reasoning, deep pattern recognition, and intuitive synthesis — but may have lower processing speed or weaker working memory.

 In the old regime, these students were disadvantaged:
 - They might understand the deep interconnectedness of a history topic but lose marks due to disorganization.